Pathway Living Categories & Courses

-Discipleship is the Scripture-rooted, Spirit-animated process of taking on and showing forth the covenantly faithful character of Christ Himself, through denying ourselves daily, worshiping Him daily, and intentionally following Him daily in all areas of our lives.
+Discipleship is the Scripture-rooted, Spirit-animated process of taking on and showing forth the character of Christ Himself.
+We learn this through denying ourselves daily, worshiping Him daily, and intentionally following Him daily in all areas of our lives.
 The particular shape of this faithfulness is to be envisioned along the explicitly Biblical lines of love to God and love to neighbor.
 Courses in this module focus on unpacking discipleship, its meaning and applications.

-Many who love Christ and Scripture deeply get somewhat nervous when the term theology is used.
+Many who love Christ and Scripture deeply, get somewhat nervous when the term theology is used.
 Often they have good reason for this angst, but when properly understood and engaged, theology is not only helpful, it is also necessary for Christ-honoring discipleship.
-Courses in this module seek to offer integrative theology in the hopes of framing in a rich, biblical worldview – a worldview in which full-on discipleship to Christ can flourish!
+Courses in this module seek to offer integrative theology in the hopes of framing in a rich, biblical worldview – a worldview in which real faith and full-on discipleship to Christ can flourish!

 The life of intentionally following Jesus on the Pathway requires that each Christian significantly grow in their understanding and appreciation of what Scripture affirms – in all its parts ‘seen together’ – and that they develop the skill of clearly stating, graciously defending and humbly applying its main doctrines and emphases.
 The courses in Pathway Apologetics are designed, top to bottom, with these goals in mind.

 Pathway living can often lead to tensions in how to approach aspects of our culture.
-In fact, Christians have always experienced a strained relationship with various features and practices within their culture, having been exhorted, on the one hand, to not be unduly molded by it, but on the other, to celebrate whatsoever excellencies they may find in it (e.g., in music, etc.).
-Courses in this module focus on understanding culture, evaluating it from a biblical point of view and interacting within it faithfully before God and men.
+In fact, Christians have always experienced a strained relationship with various features, practices, and ‘norms’ within their culture, having been exhorted, on the one hand, to not be molded by it, but on the other, to celebrate whatsoever excellencies they may find in it (e.g., in music, etc.).
+Courses in this module focus on understanding culture, evaluating it from a biblical point of view and interacting within it faithfully, before God and men.